chappjc/dcrspy/README.md

                          1 missed,          1 revoked
 ~~~

+Note: Ticket pool value takes up to 10 seconds to compute, so by default it is
+not requested from dcrd, and thus not shown in the summary.
+It is still
+present in JSON, but the values are {0, -1, -1}.
+To get actualy ticket pool
+value, use `-p, --poolvalue`.

 ## TO-DO

 dcrspy is functional, but also a **work-in-progress**.
 However, I will try to keep